Inequality a threat to Singapore's solidarity; needs to be looked into: Sylvia Lim

 The first of her fellow opposition members to speak on Wednesday (Feb 28), Ms Lim questioned, after all the initiatives by the Government throughout the years to mitigate inequality, how much it really knows about its successes in reducing inequality and how much more needs to be done.

-Other data also points to high levels of income inequality in Singapore, Ms Lim said.
+Other data also point to high levels of income inequality in Singapore, Ms Lim said.
 Beyond numbers, Ms Lim said this level of inequality is affecting poorer Singaporeans in their daily lives.

 “While better off parents are busy at weekends sending children from one enrichment activity to another, poorer parents ... spend it working and worrying about whether their unsupervised children will fall into bad company,” Ms Lim said.

-“Many of our lower income residents work hard and even two jobs, but may still be unable to pay their bills."
+“Many of our lower-income residents work hard and even (hold) two jobs, but may still be unable to pay their bills."

 She said there are serious questions that deserve serious study, such as whether the situation that poorer Singaporeans find themselves in is “due to their lack of ambition or talent or does the system itself inadvertently make it difficult for them to succeed and thus perpetuate inequality?”